Canada-Jordan relations

 Development

-Security and Stabilization
+Security and stabilization

-Through CTCBP and the Policing Support Team/ARK Group, Canada is also delivering specialized firearms, and search and medical training to build the capacity of female police officers in critical incident response roles.
-This initiative, delivered alongside technical assistance to the Gender Unit within Jordan’s Public Security Directorate, is in support of Jordan’s National Action Plan (JONAP) for advancing the implementation of UN Security Council Resolution 1325 on Women, Peace and Security (UNSCR 1325), as well as Canada’s Feminist International Assistance Policy (FIAP), to help strengthen global peace and security through increased women’s representation in the security sector.
+Through the Counter-Terrorism Capacity Building Program Canada delivers specialized intelligence, firearms, search and rescue, and medical training to build the capacity of female officers within the Jordanian Special Operations Forces.
+This initiative supports Jordan’s second National Action Plan (JONAP II) for advancing the implementation of UN Security Council Resolution 1325 on Women, Peace and Security (UNSCR 1325).
+It also aligns with Canada’s Feminist International Assistance Policy to help strengthen global peace and security through increased women’s representation in the security sector.

 Partnerships and organizations